voxel51/platform-sdk/README.md

 ## Quickstart

-See the [Quickstart Guide](QUICKSTART.md) for step-by-step instructions on using this SDK to wrap your custom analytic for deployment to the Vision Services Platform.
+See the [Quickstart Guide](QUICKSTART.md) for step-by-step instructions on using this SDK to wrap your custom analytic for deployment to the Voxel51 Platform.

 ## Overview

-The Voxel51 Vision Services Platform is a scalable compute cluster that allows users to process their video (or other) data through state-of-the-art video understanding algorithms.
+The Voxel51 Platform is a scalable compute cluster that allows users to process their video (or other) data through state-of-the-art video understanding algorithms.
 The platform is generic and can be deployed in the cloud (Google Cloud, AWS, Microsoft Azure, etc.) or on-premises in a private datacenter.

 Algorithms are deployed to the platform as **analytics**, which are concrete